learn-teochew/tc-opera/_pages/transcriptions.md

 ---
 type: page
-title: Pêng’im transcripts and translations
+title: Phonetic transcripts and translations
-permalink: /transcriptions/
+permalink: /transcriptions
 ---

 To help Teochew learners who are curious about the language used in Teochew